zhangtemplar/zhangtemplar.github.io/_posts/2017-08-18-eventbus-android.md

 ---
 layout: post
-title: EventBus in Android: lessons learned
+title: EventBus in Android lessons learned
 ---

 Event bus can be very helpful when you need to pass events cross multiple objects back and forth.
 In such cases, the listeners may get messy.